-01 of 05With mountains to the west, plains to the east, and an annual snowfall measured in feet, Bend and the Central Oregon region are heaven for snow sport enthusiasts.
-Mount Bachelor Ski Resort is the biggest draw, with terrain for downhill skiing, Nordic skiing, and snowboarding.
-Home to 14 different sno-parks such as Virginia Meissner and Swampy Lake, Central Oregon is the place to sled, snowshoe, snowmobile, and generally frolic in the snow.
+Mount Bachelor Ski Resort has the biggest draw, with terrain for downhill skiing, Nordic skiing, and snowboarding, but Central Oregon is home to 14 different snow-parks such as Virginia Meissner and Swampy Lake, which offer great places to sled, snowshoe, snowmobile, and generally frolic in the snow.

 02 of 05